 Wander to the Wildly Beautiful West

 Ask any local where they love to go for summer vacation within the island and the majority will say, the west coast of Puerto Rico.
 When speaking about the main island of Puerto Rico not including Culebra and Vieques, the west coast has the best beaches, the most variety of local eateries, the best sunsets, the best surfing beaches, and the most friendly and lively municipalities.
-You can spend weeks exploring the west coast … following we have created a few itineraries packed with fun things to do and beautiful places to see in one day.
-It is going to be a long but great day, so leave as early as possible from San Juan to beat the heavy traffic.
+You can spend weeks exploring the West Coast, to make your vacation planning easier, we have created a few itineraries packed with fun things to do and beautiful places to see in one day.
+It will be a long but great day, so leave as early as possible from San Juan to beat the heavy traffic.

 You can end your day with a visit to the bioluminescent bay in La Parguera before you head back to San Juan on Route 52, our preferred road to get to San Juan with the least traffic lights and congestion.

 From San Juan, take Rt.
 18 to Highway 52 from San Juan towards Caguas, pass Ponce and continue to the town of Guanica, your first stop.

 - Gilligan’s Island, try and get there early to take the earliest water taxi (ferry).
 Stay until noon.

 - Lunch – The best and closest place to get lunch after Gilligan’s Island is Copamarina Beach Resort.
 If you wish to drive and eat at a local place, we recommend Taty’s Pinchos, a food truck that serves traditional fritters, and it is perfect for a quick lunch.
 The average cost per person is $5.00, a little more for chicken pinchos (chicken on a skewer).
 If you have room stop for frappes at La Frutera on the way to Cabo Rojo, not far from Taty’s Pinchos.

 - Head to Las Salinas in Cabo Rojo – see location